List of Santa Barbara characters: L

-Jerry killed his accomplice Dr. Renfro so his crimes wouldn't be revealed.
+Jerry killed his accomplice Dr. Renfro so his crimes would not be revealed.
 He kidnapped his child and left town, while Jack was released from his imprisonment.
-Jack, however, wasn't as innocent as everyone thought: he had planned to separate Eden Capwell and Cruz Castillo.
+Jack, however, was not as innocent as everyone thought: he had planned to separate Eden Capwell and Cruz Castillo.
 Jack disappeared rather suddenly (due to Joel Crothers's failing health), and his storyline was rewritten for a new character, Kirk Cranston, Jack's adoptive son.